 The building in the picture has undergone extensive renovations since it was built circa 1880 and, from early in that decade into the mid-20th century, it was occupied by the Breen family.
 In 1901, Fintan, a master baker - Only first-class materials used - his wife Johanna and son Martin, also a baker, were living here.
 He employed John Kenna who is described as a 'working baker'.
 On Census Night a decade later, a grandson, Edward, was also present, as were Michael Tisdal, a baker, Stephen Kelly, apprentice baker, and Mary Bergin, a domestic servant.
 After Fintan Breen's death in 1916, the business was continued by his son Martin.
 [One of my informants recalled buying penny currant buns from him as his school lunch].
 Mrs Johanna Breen died in 1932, predeceased two years earlier by her grandson Edward who was only 26.

-I have been told that, in the 1950's, a Mick - or Jimmy? - Doyle, a son-in-law of the Breens, had a small shop here with slot machines and what was described to me as "one of the first jukes-boxes in the town".
-While she was unsure of the date, other informant was certain that Mrs Maguire, wife of Detective Denis Maguire, also had a sweet shop here.
+In the late 1940's, James Doyle, a son-in-law of the Breens, had a small shop here.
+I have been told that he also had slot machines and what was described to me as "one of the first juke-boxes in the town".
+While she was unsure of the date, another informant was certain that Mrs Maguire, wife of Detective Denis Maguire, also had a sweet shop here.
 The Maguires previously lived over Paddy Scully's barber shop.
 (See Part Two of this project).
 19 LOWER MAIN STREET, NORTH SIDE

 In the 1960's, Paul Delany, long-established as a draper next door, opened a shop here, selling everything from sweets and luxury confectionery to pipes, silverware and china.